FREAC/PyUTM/README.md

 For a discussion regarding the benefits of using the US National Grid, see this awesome document.

-The following are currently in development but not yet supported:
+The following features are currently in development but not yet supported:
 - Locations requiring UPS grid references
 - Exceptions to the grid zones in UTM
 - UTM coordinates